mrled/progfiguration/docs/src/appendix/experiments/dry-settings-role.rst

 DRYing with a settings role
 ===========================

+Update 20230812: we have renamed role "results" to role "calculations".
+This makes it more clear that calculations are not simply results from running "apply()", and makes it make more sense when it's explained that calculations should be small and easy to compute and should not assume that apply() haas been run.

 I don’t like repeating myself to computers.

 I ran a brief experiment here trying to avoid repeating paths.
 I